-To our knowledge, the earliest characterization of isoscutellarein 8-G in any plant was in the liverwort species Marchantia berteroana (Markham & Porter, 1975).
+Isoscutellarein 8-G in any plant has been detected in the liverwort species Marchantia berteroana (Markham & Porter, 1975).
 Following this initial report, Miyaichi et al. (1988; 1988) detected the flavone in the aerial parts of S. indica and S. baicalensis.
 Aside from these works by Miyaichi et al., few other studies have reported isoscutellarein 8-G in Scutellaria, though several have detected its aglycone and 7-O-glycosylated forms (Karimov & Botirov, 2017).
 This rarity in detection may be a result of its low abundance relative to other glycosylated flavones in Scutellaria.
 A potential reason for this low abundance is its unique glycosylation at the 8-O position.
 Flavone 7-O glycosylation is more common in Scutellaria due to the presence of a hydroxyl group at the 7-O position in all flavones synthesized via the core flavone pathway (Fig. 1).
 On the other hand, 8-O glycosylation first requires the activity of an 8-hydroxylase to add the free hydroxyl group to which the carbohydrate will be attached.
 As the purpose of glycosylation is typically to increase the stability of the flavone for long term storage (Slámová et al., 2018), it’s possible that 8-O glycosylation provides slightly greater stability as compared to 7-O glycosylation.
 Therefore, it would be preferrable to glycosylate isoscutellarein at the 8-O position, even though a free hydroxyl group is also present at the 7-O position.
 Several species may have evolved regioselective glycosyltransferase enzymes for this purpose.
 Researchers working with a glycosyltransferase from Bacillus cereus demonstrated that a single amino acid substitution could alter the primary site of quercetin glycosylation with high specificity (Chiu et al., 2016).
 Perhaps a similar mutation occurred in several Scutellaria species to allow for the biosynthesis of isoscutellarein 8-G. Alternatively, it’s possible that the glycosyltransferase enzymes of these species which accumulate isoscutellarein 8-G have less strict regioselectivity, and are capable of glycosylation at both 7-G and 8-G positions.
 Quantification of isoscutellarein 7-G alongside isoscutellarein 8-G would provide valuable insight regarding these theories.

 Discussion of isoscutellarein 8-G biosynthesis (Fig. 10)